Thooms/PPaste/README.md

 ## How to run

 ```
-$ touch pastes # directory that will store the paste files
+$ mkdir pastes # directory that will store the paste files
 $ python main.py
 ```